adriansd1/EECS4413-Term_Project/README.md

 # EECS4413-Term_Project

 This project serves as an auction website, allowing users to bid and sell an item with ease.
-It also has a chatbot feature that allows users to perform these functionality simply through a prompt.
+It also has a chatbot feature that allows users to perform this functionality simply through a prompt.
+A user can sign up, place a bid on existing items and once paid will receive a receipt as well for their purchase.

 ## Table of Contents